nathanielburman/app-headless-social-media/README.md

 2. spin up 100 heads and fire a cannon into anothers social media profile.

-3. spin up 10000 servers and distribute your csocial media updates and description and body of data with pictures etc.
+3. spin up 10000 servers and distribute your social media updates and description and body of data with pictures etc.